ingof/smi-tools/README.md

 This is a small smi commandline tool.

-you need a USB to SMI interface or a serial to SMI interface wich is connected to the usb-port.
+You need a USB to SMI interface or a serial to SMI interface wich is connected to the usb-port.
+For smi-monitor you should have an extra usb-RS485-adapter for the Switch-Bus.
-The tool only supports installed drives with a given id. try the tool at your own risk.
+The tool only supports installed drives with a given id.
+Try the tool at your own risk.

-the smi-tools will work on "Synology Diskstation" and on "Raspberry Pi 2"
+The smi-tools are testet on "Synology Diskstation DSM6.1" and on "Raspberry Pi 2"

-at the moment there is no check of the commandline-parameters.
+At the moment there is no check of the commandline-parameters.

 Send command to smi drive:
 --------------------------